conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

 Test applications can read live production data from a production cluster, for realistic testing, without affecting or altering that production data, and then use test topics on a test cluster to write data, all without having to reconfigure any applications.
 There is no need to do expensive replication of data to get useful and accurate testing data.

 Failover is made much simpler by Conduktor Gateway managing the routing in your Kafka environment.
 Say you want to do a managed failover from cluster A to cluster B as part of planned maintenance.
-If your applications connect to Conduktor Gateway, to do this move just alter the Gateway configuration, and your applications are routed to the new cluster, with no need for application restarts or changes.
+If your applications connects to Conduktor Gateway, to do this move just alter the Gateway configuration, and your applications are routed to the new cluster, with no need for application restarts or changes.

 Data costs and complexity are reduced by consolidating data from multiple sources in to a central resource.
 For example, you might have data centres in multiple regions, perhaps because they are close to the applications using that data, but also because of legal requirements to keep data stored in a particular region.
 Conduktor Gateway gives a central consuming application access to data in all these regions, with a single set of connection configuration and a single set of credentials.
 Requests are routed to the right backend cluster, avoiding replication and avoiding complicated sets of configuration.
 Gateway manages the complexity of the multiple backends, allowing the application team to focus on getting the most value from the easily accessible data.